 The standard long-term rental lease agreement is for 12 months.
 Short-term leases are possible for under 6 months; however, you will usually find you pay a higher monthly rent for a shorter term lease, as these properties do tend to concentrate on vacation rentals.

 This will depend on particular owners, what type of pet, and where it is to be kept.
 Owners that accept pets will usually require an additional pet deposit as well as a pet clause added to the lease agreement regarding control and cleaning up after pet.
 Pet deposits will range from $500+ USD per pet.
-Ask your agent which properties are pet-friendly when you start your rental home search.
+When considering Renting in the BVI, ask your agent which properties are pet-friendly when you start your rental home search.

 Most landlords will require a security deposit and the first month’s rent.
 The security deposit is usually the same as the monthly rental amount.
 Occasionally the security deposit may be a little more due to extras such as pets.
 Sometimes a landlord will require the deposit plus first and last month’s rent.
 Check with your agent on what the policy for a particular property is.